Scattering amplitudes of stable curves: Scattering measures of M-curves

 of every component of the Picard group of an M-curve~$C$ is a union of $2^g$ connected components denoted by $\Pic_I^{d}(\bR)$ and indexed by subsets $I\subset \{1,\ldots,g+1\}$ such that $|I|\equiv d\mod 2$.
 Namely, if a divisor $D=\bar D$ is preserved by the complex conjugation then the following conditions are equivalent: \begin{enumerate} \item $\cO(D)\in \Pic_I^{d}(\bR)$; \item the divisor $D\cap C_i$ has odd degree if and only if $i\in I$. \end{enumerate} Each component $\Pic_I^{d}(\bR)\subset\Pic^{d}(\bR)$ is a torsor of the real Lie group

 In what follows we mostly focus on the MHV component $\Pic^dC$, so that $d=g+1$. \end{Review}

 \begin{Definition} Let $M^{(k,l)}_{0,n}(\bR)$ be the moduli space of $n$-tuples of distinct points in $\bP^1(\bC)$ such that there are $k$ real points and $l$ pairs of complex conjugate points.
-See~\cite{Ceyhan} for compactifications of these real forms of $M_{0,n}$.
-We will need two of them: \begin{enumerate} \item[(A)] $M^A_{0,n}(\bR)$, or simply $M_{0,n}(\bR)$, the moduli space of $n$ real points in $\bP^1(\bC)$; \item[(B)] $M^B_{0,n}(\bR)$, the moduli space of $n-2$ real and two complex-conjugate points. \end{enumerate} \end{Definition}
+We will need the cases $(k,l) = (n,0)$ and $(n-2,1)$: \begin{enumerate} \item[(A)] $M^A_{0,n}(\bR)$, or simply $M_{0,n}(\bR)$, the moduli space of $n$ real points in $\bP^1(\bC)$; \item[(B)] $M^B_{0,n}(\bR)$, the moduli space of $n-2$ real and two complex-conjugate points. \end{enumerate} See~\cite{Ceyhan} for compactifications of real forms of $M_{0,n}$. \end{Definition}

 \begin{Review} By Amplification~\ref{zxbzfn}, the scattering amplitude map $\bLa:\,\Pic^{g+1}C\dashrightarrow M_{0,n}$ is well-defined away from the divisors $E$, $E_{ij}$ and is unramified away from the divisor $R$.
 Since all components $\Pic_I^{g+1}(\bR)$ of an MHV M-curve are Zariski dense in $\Pic^{g+1}(\bC)$, $\bLa$ is defined and unramified generically along them.
 Moreover,